Sinclair Research: Cancelled projects

-Standing for "Low Cost Colour Computer", the LC3 was developed during 1983 by Martin Brennan and was intended to be a cheap Z80-based games console implemented in two chips, using RAM and (non-volatile) RAM cartridges for storage.
+Standing for "Low Cost Colour Computer", the LC3 was developed during 1983 by Martin Brennan and was intended to be a cheap Z80-based games console implemented in two chips, using ROM and (non-volatile) RAM cartridges for storage.
 A multi-tasking operating system for the LC3, with a full windowing GUI, was designed by Steve Berry.
 It was cancelled in November 1983 in favour of the QL.